The idea of ancient and intriguing 'Old Houses' enters my consciousness

 The Owens-Thomas House was the brightest gem, but there were others -- I knew that the Telfair Academy building with little black children playing in the yard was a classical masterpiece but didn't yet understand why I knew that.

-And so, minus the late night bar scene, and the impetuousness of youth, I made a trip to Savannah, with the memory of a negro piano player and the strains of 'Poinciana' in my head.
+And so, at 75, and minus the late night bar scene, and the impetuousness of youth, I made a trip to Savannah, with the memory of a negro piano player and the strains of 'Poinciana' in my head.

 This, my own photo of a balustrade of the Owens-Thomas House, begins this memoir with colors and details of the classical entablature which has enriched my entire life.
-Casa Mexilio, one of the most romantic hotels in Merida, began here.
+It began here.